You can walk and can handle going up a few stairs.

 Visitors with reduced mobility may be accompanied by 1 adult when watching a show, and when riding an attraction, visitors can be accompanied by up to 4 other visitors, but one of which needs to be abled-bodied and capable of caring for or assisting the visitor with reduced mobility.

 Tivoli Gardens in Copenhagen, Denmark

-Tivoli Gardens strives to offer an equal opportunity for disabled guests to visit and enjoy the park along with all other visitors.
+Tivoli Gardens is an accessible theme park in Europe that strives to offer an equal opportunity for disabled guests to visit and enjoy the park along with all other visitors.
 Due to the accessibility offered throughout Denmark, this provides visitors clear information about the park’s accessibility and how to plan a fun filled day.